 The park is open 24 hours a day.
-Some winter road closures, however, are still in effect.
+Winter road closures, however, are in effect.
 The North Entrance Road, Rim Drive, and Pinnacles Road are closed to cars due to snow.

 Highway 62 is open year-round.
 You can enter the park through the West Entrance or South Entrance.
-The 7-mile road from Highway 62 to Rim Village is also open year-round, but the last 3 miles may be closed temporarily during periods of heavy snow.
+The 7-mile road from Highway 62 to Rim Village is also open year-round, but the last 3 miles are sometimes closed temporarily (from a few hours to a few weeks at a time) during periods of heavy snow.

 Weather & Visibility

-When skies are clear, excellent views of Crater Lake can be enjoyed at Rim Village and Discovery Point.
-During storms, however, the lake is usually obscured by clouds.
-In May, the lake is completely invisible about 20% of the time.
+When skies are clear, excellent views of Crater Lake can be enjoyed at Rim Village.
+During storms, however, the lake is usually hidden by clouds.
+In the winter, the lake is completely invisible about 50% of the time.
 To find out if it's visible right now, view our webcam at Rim Village.

-The Visitor Center at Park Headquarters is open daily 9 am-5 pm.
+The Visitor Center at Park Headquarters is open daily from 10 am-4 pm.

-The Rim Village Cafe & Gift Shop is open daily 10 am-6 pm (except when the road to Rim Village is closed).
+The Rim Village Cafe & Gift Shop is currently open on Saturdays and Sundays only from 10 am-4 pm (except when the road to Rim Village is closed).

 Pets on a leash are allowed in the park, provided they stay within 50 feet of plowed roads and parking lots.
 They are also allowed on the Pacific Crest Ski Trail, but not on other winter trails, or off-trail.
 Pets are not allowed in park buildings.